 Skip to content

-What is Shoulder Injuries and Dislocation in Dogs?
+What is Shoulder Dislocation & Injuries in Dogs?

-What is Shoulder Injuries and Dislocation in Dogs?
+What is Shoulder Dislocation & Injuries in Dogs?

 Dog shoulder injuries can range from mild dislocations or strains to severe tendon injuries.
 The shoulder joint in dogs is more mobile than any other main limb joint.
 They are vulnerable to becoming dislocated, sustaining injury through trauma or more degenerative and often age-related joint issues, such as arthritis.